tkmagesh/Cisco-Go-Sep-2023/notes.md

 - unused constants (at function / package scope is allowed)

 ## Constructs ##
 - if else
 - switch case
 - for
 - func

 ## Functions ##
 - Can have more than 1 return result
 - Support for variadic functions
     - the variadic parameter must be the final parameter
 - Anonymous functions
+- Higher Order functions
+    - Assign functions as values to variables
+    - Pass functions as arguments
+    - Return functions as return values